China eyes residence permits to replace divisive hukou system

 The state researcher who declined to be identified said the urbanisation plan would broadly put the burden of funding on central and local governments, enterprises that employ migrants and individuals.
 He did not discuss specifics.

 "In doing so we can ensure that some people can transition from being rural to urban citizens and ensure basic public services for this segment of people," he said.

-Another key reform needed in the urbanization plan would be new rural land management rules, although the researcher said there would be few details on this.
+Another key reform needed in the urbanisation plan would be new rural land management rules, although the researcher said there would be few details on this.

 Peasants now do not have the freedom to sell their land at market prices, which has exacerbated China's wide rich-poor gap and made many reluctant to fully abandon their rural plots.

-Officials like Chen Xiwen, head of the Central Committee's rural working group, have cautioned against urbanization, saying it could lead to a shrinking of farms as land is converted to other uses.
+Officials like Chen Xiwen, head of the Central Committee's rural working group, have cautioned against urbanisation, saying it could lead to a shrinking of farms as land is converted to other uses.

 Migrant workers have for years lamented inequalities in the hukou system, like the lack of local medical coverage or equal access to higher education.